Glossary of jazz and popular music: I

 In jazz, to improvise in an "inside" manner means to play within the chords set out in the chord progression and their most closely associated scales.
-Thus for a several bar section in C7, a performer playing "inside" will use a C7 arpeggio and the C mixolydian scale.
+Thus for a several bar section in C^{7}, a performer playing "inside" will use a C^{7} arpeggio and the C mixolydian scale.
 A performer playing "outside" will use arpeggios and scales that are harmonically distant and thus more dissonant-sounding, such as a D♭ arpeggio and a D♭ major scale.
 Playing "inside" is more relaxed-sounding.
 Playing "outside" is more tense and even harsh-sounding.
 Conductors, bandleaders, or producers may ask performers to play "more inside" for certain songs, sections, or recordings.